Comfy, lightweight trainers are my go-to shoes. I want them to look good and let me walk for miles.

 Here's a few other retailers I've found that sell women's Nike flex experience runners in sizes larger than 8 UK/10.5 US.

-- ASOS (free delivery and returns) have several women's and unisex versions available in large sizes, including 20% off the women's pale pink & rose gold version up to size 9 UK.
+- ASOS (free delivery and returns) have several women's and unisex versions available in large sizes with 20% off all versions as at 15 September 2021.

 - JD Sports UK have women's women's sizes 8.5, 9 and 9.5 UK available depending on the colourway and JD Sports USA have a good selection of large sizes in both women's and men's.